dbutts2/seed_reaper/README.md

 # ... the rest of the associated_things
 ```

-The configuration passed to `SeedReaper.new()` can be infilitely deep/complex and also accepts a `{ meta: { count: ... } }` hash at any level that will limit the number of seedified records, effectively subsetting a DB through the active record API.
+The configuration passed to `SeedReaper::SeedWriter.new()` can be infilitely deep/complex and also accepts a `{ meta: { count: ... } }` hash at any level that will limit the number of seedified records, effectively subsetting a DB through the active record API.

 ## Copyright